mistergaramuchi/BIGTHREE/data/documentation/plan.md

 If info is missing, coaches may ask **one** clarifying question; never invent.

 ### 2️⃣ Logging
+- Choose your Session - (S / B / D / Other)
+- When Session is picked from list, go into "Session Overview"
+- In "Session Overview" you see list of exercises.
+Unnecessary to have "main exercise" be any different from the "support exercises" just make it a list of exercises.
+Have a floating button at bottom saying "START SESSION".
+- Bottom of this list is "+ Add an exercise".
+When pressed you get the list of exercises available.
+- TODO: MAKE EXTENSIVE LIST OF EXERCISES.
+FOR NOW: make a database of 4 exercises (pick some) that i can choose from to "add" to my session.
+- When session is "STARTED" then you get the workout buttons. weights. reps.

 - Choose **Main Lift** (S / B / D)
 - Add sets: kg, reps, RIR (optional)
 - Add support exercises from 100+ catalog